arfatkhan2/ToDoList/README.md

 cd todolist

 3.Install dependencies:
-npm install
+npm install --force

-***if you face problems while using the npm command , use --force flag  at the end of npm command to fix it .***
+dont forget to use --force with the npm command
+***--force flag is added to ensure that any potential issues with dependency resolutions are forcefully resolved during the installation process.***

 4. Running the App: